piecioshka/test-es2015-map/README.md

 In ECMAScript 2015 we have a new structure for unique collections called `Map`.
 Instance of `Map` has cool API to `get`, `set`, `add`, `has` operations.

-In this project I would to show similaries in that two strcutures.
+In this project I would like to show similarities in those two structures.